 Leave and gaps in your employment

-You can get Working Tax Credits for periods when you don’t work.
-For example, you:
+You can get Working Tax Credit for periods when you do not work.
+For example, when you:

 - go on maternity leave

 - are in between jobs

 You’re entitled to the tax credits for a certain period of time providing you qualify.

 If you do not return to work at the end of the period contact HM Revenue and Customs.

 |You lose or leave your job||For 4 weeks|

 |You’re on maternity leave||For the first 39 weeks of your leave|

 |You’re on adoption leave||For the first 39 weeks of your leave|